1924 retreat from Chaoen

-The 1924 retreat from Chaouen was the retreat of the Spanish forces from Chaouen during the Rif War.
+The 1924 retreat from Chaouen was the retreat of the Spanish forces from Chefchaouen during the Rif War.
 After the major defeat at Annual, the prime minister and the military dictator, Miguel Primo de Rivera, decided to withdraw his troops to the coast of Morocco.
-A major evacuation took place at Chaouen, where a relief force escorted the garrison to Tetuan.
+A major evacuation took place at Chaouen, where a relief force escorted the garrison to Tétouan.
 During their march, the Spanish suffered constant attacks by Riffian forces, suffering heavy casualties.
 The retreat was a disaster for the Spanish army, suffering another devastating loss in the war.

 Background

 In the year 1921, the Spanish army suffered a crushing defeat at the Battle of Annual by the Rif forces of Abd el-Krim.
 After this victory, Abd el-Krim established a line of defense at the high elevations of Wadi Kart instead of pressing the attack on the Spanish coastal cities like Melilla, allowing the Spanish to reinforce and re-occupy the lowlands below.
 In 1923, the Spanish general Miguel Primo de Rivera launched a coup and took power as prime minister, establishing a military dictatorship.

 On July 24, 1924, Primo de Rivera visited the Moroccan colony and inspected the frontlines.
 He also inspected the cities in the colony.
 Before his trip to Morocco, Primo had already decided to withdraw the Spanish army from Morocco, however, the Africanist faction strongly opposed this, including General Francisco Franco.
 In the end Primo decided to withdraw the army to the coasts to not make them vulnerable to the Riffians.